 - 9 parts water to 1 part Household Bleach solution (5.25% sodium hypochlorite) Warning: bleach causes steel to rust

-When possible, avoid mowing wet lawns.
-Leaving clippings on infected lawns will not increase the spread of mosaic, nor will the use of reclaimed irrigation water.
+Also, when possible, avoid mowing wet lawns.
+Clippings left on infected lawns will not increase the spread of mosaic, nor will the use of reclaimed irrigation water.
+The virus will not typically be spread by walking, or dragging hoses across lawns.
+Also, once the virus containing plant sap dries, the virus will no longer be spread on surfaces.